dairycultist/CityZoomer/README.md

 Simple indie movement shooter demo.

+Maybe pixelize shader

 roguelike extraction shooter/boomer shooter with a little horror

 fun to play (by myself)

+descending into levels of a mineshaft, collecting ore or something, evading monsters

 at each floor, you start in a rickety elevator with ur fat wife, your goal being to scavenge the procedurally generated floor for food to bring back to ur wife.